 - Ciaphas Cain has a small sect that worships him as a manifestation of the Emperor, complete with holy book, founded when some very religious soldiers saw him face down a Daemon.
 According to the novels he never found out and probably would have been horrified.

 - Paul Atreides of the Dune series fits this well, being a supposed messiah to the Fremen (even though he knows their myth about a saviour is implanted by external influence and is only set up to look like a naturally created legend).
 Though this may be more of a case of Stop Worshipping Me, since Paul does have the ability to see the future.

-- The Humanx Commonwealth Novels include the book Running From The Deity, where Flinx is mistaken as a god by the aliens on a planet.
+- The Humanx Commonwealth Novels include the book Running From The Deity, where Flinx lands on a primitive planet (they're a Steampunk society without gunpowder, so they have steam-driven catapults as their most advanced weapons) and is mistaken as a god after he uses some of the basic medical equipment on his ship to heal a native he accidentally injures.
 Naturally, several local leaders try to exploit him to their advantage.

 - The Nagasaki Vector, by L. Neil Smith, has a timeship pilot inadvertently guide an entire alien race towards sapience through the use of some coffee and some mazes he made in the sand to pass the time while escorting a team of scientists on a research expedition to a planet that had been wiped out in a supernova.
 Realizing what he has done, his superiors arrange for the evacuation of the newly-discovered sapient species before their planet was destroyed, and they decide the most fitting punishment would be to force the pilot to fulfill his responsibility as their appointed god.
 Naturally, the little guys he has following him around through the entire book are annoying as all get-out, or else it wouldn't be a good punishment.